What Does It Mean to Be Process Driven?

 - Continually measure your process effectiveness to improve continuously.

-Construction businesses can use construction management software such as Bizprac to centralise purchasing and logistics to take advantage of cost savings.
-Decentralising responses to customer needs provides the opportunity for builders to tailor critical decisions to fit local or fast-changing markets.
+Construction businesses can use construction management software such as Bizprac to centralize purchasing and logistics to take advantage of cost savings.
+Decentralizing responses to customer needs provides the opportunity for builders to tailor critical decisions to fit local or fast-changing markets.
 When implemented, both builders and customers can gain benefits such as reduced administration times, faster and more accurate construction estimates, and just-in-time inventory management.